 A Title IX violation also does not have to occur in a classroom or academic setting.
 All programs affiliated with the educational institution are subject to Title IX, including athletics, housing, employment (including student employment), and financial aid.

 When someone files a Title IX complaint with their local Office for Civil Rights, the applicable educational institution must conduct an investigation, even if there is no evidence the allegations are true.
 The subject of the complaint will be served with a formal notice of the allegations and given enough time to prepare for an initial interview.
-If you receive this notice, do not wait to get in touch with our New York Title IX defense attorneys, who will get to immediate work on your case.
+If you receive this notice, do not wait to get in touch with our NYC Title IX defense attorneys, who will get to immediate work on your case.

 A trained investigator appointed by the educational institution will conduct interviews and gather evidence.
 Unfortunately, not all investigators are completely unbiased, and many make errors in judgment as they collect and interpret evidence.
 The volume of Title IX cases in recent years has forced many schools to accelerate investigations, giving little time for investigators to get a complete picture of what happened.
 Exculpatory evidence can sometimes be missed.